Volunteer Service in Israel

 Your Volunteer Service With ADI Israel – A Year With The Best Teachers In The World.

 Are you between 18 and 26 years old and have you just finished your high school diploma or your university degree?
 Do you want to find new orientation and are you looking for a suitable challenge?
 Then find out more about an International Youth Volunteer Service (IJFD) with ADI Israel (only for volunteers from Germany).

 Supported by the German Federal Ministry for Family, Senior Citizens, Women and Youth, the March of Life e.V. has been offering young adults the opportunity of a six-month stay in Israel with ADI since 2015.
-ADI is Israel’s biggest network of living quarters for children with severe physical and mental disabilities.
+ADI is Israel’s biggest network of living quarters for children and adults with severe physical and mental disabilities.
 More than a hundred employees in four institutions in Israel care for about 700 people with disabilities.
 Their motto is “a strong society must be measured by its conduct with its weakest members”.